bdcorps/candymail/README.md

 ## Notes
 1. Only the hour value will be used in the cron, minutes will be ignored. +1 hour at 11:58 is 12.
 2. Object keys: `MM/DD/YYYY:HH`.
 Hours are specified in 24-hour format.
+3. Only GMail with `Less Secure Apps` turned on.

 ## API Reference
 - `getAllMessages`: Get all scheduled emails